View Bernita Goodfellow's Obituary on sltrib.com and share memories

 1928 ~ 2020

-Bernita Joy Goodfellow passed away on February 24, 2020 in Sandy, Utah.
-She was born on May 2, 1928 in Salt Lake City, Utah to Oscar and Bernita Richins Schoenfeld.
-She Married Arthur R. Goodfellow on June 24, 1947.
+Bernita Joy Goodfellow passed away on February 24, 2020, in Sandy, Utah.
+She was born on May 2, 1928, in Salt Lake City, Utah to Gordon and Bernita Richins Schoenfeld.
+She married Arthur R. Goodfellow on June 24, 1947.
 He preceded her in death in 2010.
-Joy is survived by her 5 children, 10 grandchildren, 10 great-grandchildren and 2 great-great grandchildren.
-Funeral services will be on Saturday, February 29, 2020 at the Larkin Sunset Gardens Chapel, 1950 East Dimple Dell Road, Sandy Utah where a viewing will be held from 10:00 - 10:45 am.
+Joy is survived by her children, Dr. Robyn Goodfellow, Kathi Goodfellow, Bret (Kat) Goodfellow, Lori (Neil) Kearsley and Lisa (Tom) Howells.
+Brother, Robert Schoenfeld.
+10 grandchildren, 13 great-grandchildren, and 2 great-great-grandchildren.
+Funeral services will be on Saturday, February 29, 2020, at the Larkin Sunset Gardens Chapel, 1950 East Dimple Dell Road, Sandy, Utah where a viewing will be held from 10:00 - 10:45 am.
 Interment to follow at the Larkin Sunset Gardens Cemetery.
 For full obituary and online condolences please visit www.larkincares.com.